Concept paper on development and lifecycle of personalised medicines and companion diagnostics

 Public consultation to end on 15 November 2017

 The European Medicines Agency (EMA) has released for public consultation a concept paper on the development and lifecycle of personalised medicines and companion diagnostics that measure predictive biomarkers which help to assess the most likely response to a particular treatment.
 The concept paper is the first step in the preparation of a guideline that will address the development challenges of personalised medicines with companion diagnostics.
-Interested parties should submit comments to firstname.lastname@example.org by 15 November 2017 using this template .
+Interested parties should submit comments to firstname.lastname@example.org by 15 November 2017 using .

 There is no common definition of personalised medicine, but in the context of this guidance the term refers to the targeted use of a treatment in a patient on the basis of the individual's characteristics and genetic makeup and the understanding of how the treatment works.